sablier-labs/flow/PRECISION-ISSUE.md

 $~$

-> [!NOTE] From now on, "unlock interval" and "constant interval" will be used in context of solidity.
-The abbreviation
+> [!NOTE] From now on, "unlock intervals" will be used in the context of solidity.
+The abbreviation "$ui_{solidity}$"
-> "$\text{uis}$" will be used to represent unlock interval.
+> will be used to represent the same.

 ### Ongoing debt as a discrete function of time

-By now, it is clear that the ongoing debt is no longer a _continuous_ function with respect to time.
-Rather, it displays a discrete behaviour that changes its value after every $\text{unlock intervals}$.
+By now, it should be clear that the ongoing debt is no longer a _continuous_ function with respect to time.
+Rather, it displays a discrete behaviour that changes its value after only after $\text{unlock interval}$'s of time.

 As can be seen in the graph below, the red line represents the ongoing debt for a token with 6 decimals, whereas the blue line represents the same for a token with 18 decimals.